Romakita/romakita/README.md

 Hi, I'm Romain!
 An open source developer :D

 I'm the author of the Ts.ED framework.
-I started open source in 2016 and, from then I have invested a lot of time in it to build tools that other developers can use.
-It's also an extraordinary source of knowledge and sharing which has greatly contributed to my personal and professional development.
-And I never get tired of it!
+Since 2016, I spent a lot of time on open source projects in order to build tools to facilitate developers lives.
+I think it helps me personnaly and professionnaly because I have learned a lot of things and I love share everything I know.
+I will never get tired of it!

-My goals are to keep my works on the framework and his [ecosystem](https://tsed.io/warehouse/), and contribute as many as is possible for other Open Source projects!
+I would like to keep working on my framework and its [ecosystem](https://tsed.io/warehouse/) and contributing as many as possible for other open source projects.

-You can help me to achieve my goals of improving the world through code, help me create better developer experiences, or just say "thank you" by [sponsoring me](https://github.com/sponsors/Romakita) on GitHub.
+You can help me to achieve my goals of improving the world through code, help me create better developer experiences, or just say **"thank you"** by [sponsoring me](https://github.com/sponsors/Romakita) on GitHub.
 Any and all contributions are greatly appreciated.

 **About me**